Near-Maximal Mixing of Scalar Gluonium and Quark Mesons: A Gaussian Sum-Rule Analysis: Analysis of Gaussian Sum-Rules for and Gluonic Currents

-Thus the parameterization of the mixed gluonic-$\bar q q$ system has four couplings of the states to the various currents as in Ref.~\cite{ailin}.
-The four equations~\eqref{gg_couplings} and~\eqref{qq_couplings} representing the diagonal results determine the four couplings up to an overall sign, leading to two possible solutions for the non-diagonal case
+Thus the parametrization of the mixed gluonic-$\bar q q$ system has four couplings of the states to the various currents as in Ref.~\cite{ailin}.
+The four equations~\eqref{gg_couplings} and~\eqref{qq_couplings} representing the diagonal results determine the four couplings up to an overall sign, leading to two possible solutions for the non-diagonal case:

-Apart from the ambiguity arising from the sign of the couplings, all the phenomenological parameters in the non-diagonal NGSR~\eqref{nondiag_form} are determined except for the continuum $s_0$ which can be determined by performing a least-squares fit of the $\hat s$, $\tau$ dependence of \eqref{nondiag_form} in the region range $-4\,{\rm GeV^2}<\hat s<8\,{\rm GeV}^2$ and $2\,{\rm GeV^4}<\tau<4\,{\rm GeV}^4$.
+Apart from the ambiguity arising from the sign of the couplings, all the phenomenological parameters in the non-diagonal NGSR~\eqref{nondiag_form} are determined except for the continuum $s_0$ which can be determined by performing a least-squares fit of the $\hat s$, $\tau$ dependence of \eqref{nondiag_form} in the region $-4\,{\rm GeV^2}<\hat s<8\,{\rm GeV}^2$ and $2\,{\rm GeV^4}<\tau<4\,{\rm GeV}^4$.
 The best fit for the two cases in~\eqref{r1_cases} are shown in Figs.~\ref{consistent_fig1} and~\ref{consistent_fig2}.
-From these Figures we see that the positive case in~\eqref{r1_cases} is demonstrably most consistent with the QCD prediction.
+From these Figures we see that the positive case in~\eqref{r1_cases} is demonstrably most consistent with the QCD expression.

-At this point we can reach an important conclusion: the non-diagonal GSR is consistent with the results of the diagonal gluonic GSR analyses, providing strong evidence for a consistent scenario of mixed gluonic-$\bar q q$ states with masses of $m_1\approx 1\,{\rm GeV}$ and $m_2\approx 1.4\,{\rm GeV}$ with the heavier state having a slightly larger gluonium content.
+At this point we reach an important conclusion: the non-diagonal GSR is consistent with the results of the diagonal gluonic GSR analyses \cite{harnett_glue,harnett_quark,harnett_proc}, providing strong evidence for a consistent scenario of mixed gluonic-$\bar q q$ states with masses of $m_1\approx 1\,{\rm GeV}$ and $m_2\approx 1.4\,{\rm GeV}$ that couple to mixtures of gluonium and $q\bar q$ currents, with the heavier state having a slightly larger gluonic coupling.
 A significant feature of our analysis is the nearly-identical masses that have resulted independently from the diagonal gluonic and diagonal $\bar q q$ cases.
-Although we have demonstrated that the non-diagonal case is consistent with these results, an independent analysis of the non-diagonal case would provide further confirmation of the gluonic-$\bar q q$ mixing scenario.
+Although we have demonstrated that the non-diagonal case is consistent with these results, an independent analysis of the non-diagonal case is necessary for further confirmation of this gluonic-$\bar q q$ mixing scenario.

-A least-squares fit of the $\hat s$, $\tau$ dependence of the non-diagonal NGSR~\eqref{nondiag_form} in the region range $-4\,{\rm GeV^2}<\hat s<8\,{\rm GeV}^2$ and $2\,{\rm GeV^4}<\tau<4\,{\rm GeV}^4$ results in $s_0=3.00\,{\rm GeV^2}$, $m_1=0.869\,{\rm GeV}$, $m_2=1.39\,{\rm GeV}$, $r^{(gq)}_1=0.439$, $r^{(gq)}_2=0.561$.
-Fig.~\ref{nondiag_fit_fig} shows that the fit between the QCD prediction and phenomenological model is excellent, with no anomalous deviations indicative of effects from extremely wide resonances.
-The effect of varying the quark mass within the range~\eqref{quark_mass} is minimal, so the dominant uncertainty in these predictions arise from the instanton parameters.
-One can estimate the effect of the instanton parameters by recognizing that the instanton contribution in~\eqref{gq_GSR} is proportional to